Undergraduate Research Program

 Students have the opportunity to work in the laboratory of a faculty member at USU Uintah Basin for an eight-week, paid summer internship.
 During that time students will make new discoveries and meet senior scientists from across the state of Utah.
 Students learn what scientists do and how to become a scientist.

 Three students are selected for the program.
 Students choose a mentor for a summer project and are paid to work in their mentor's lab.
 Students design a summer project with their mentor and the program culminates when students present their work to the USU Uintah Basin research community.

 Program Dates: Wednesday, June 2 through Thursday, July 29 Apply

 For more information contact Shana at firstname.lastname@example.org or call (435) 722-1784.

 Research Program Options

 Join USUUB researchers and biologists from the Utah Division of Wildlife Resources to help monitor wildlife species across the Uintah Basin and Ashley National Forest.
 Student researchers will learn how to set up remote camera traps in the field, manage a complex database of photos, and interpret data to help biologists manage wildlife.

-Northern Goshawks are keystone species that affect forest health and ecology.
-Student researchers will aid USU graduate students and wildlife managers at the Ashley National Forest to survey and collect data on reproductive efforts and nesting habitat attributes of Northern Goshawks.
+Raptors are keystone species that affect ecosystem health and ecology.
+They are also important predators of imperiled species, such as Greater Sage-grouse.
+Student researchers will aid USU graduate students and wildlife managers at the Bureau of Land Management to survey and collect data on reproductive efforts and nesting habitat attributes of raptors such as Golden Eagles and Ferruginous Hawks.
 This position requires the ability to hike 10-15 miles in rough-terrain, off-trail in sometimes inclement weather conditions.
-Interns will learn plant and prey species identification, aging of nestlings, and may be able to participate in 2-3 days of trapping effort.
+Interns will learn some plant and prey species identification, aging of nestlings, and may be able to participate in 2-3 days of raptor trapping effort.